 Preprints

 Zoe Xi, Variants of Baranyai’s Theorem with Additional Conditions.
-Under submission.

 Nathan S. Sheffield and Zoe Xi, Graphs With the Same Edge Count in Each Neighborhood.
-Under submission.